Research finds that there are surprising relationships between what we eat and how we feel. Here are 9 of them:

 - “High agreeableness was associated with low meat consumption.”

-- Conscientiousness mainly promoted fruit consumption, prevented meat consumption and intake of sweet and savory food and of sugar-sweetened soft drinks.
+- Conscientiousness mainly promoted fruit consumption, prevented meat consumption and intake of sweet and

 - Neuroticism promoted consumption of sweet and savory food by promoting emotional and external eating.

 Well, perhaps we can’t change who we are, but we can become more aware of our actions!
 If you find that you are always on edge and feeling neurotic, try to put yourself in the space of agreeableness and openness, which will contribute positively to your eating habits.